Eclipse Running, Reno Nevada

 Our Shoe Fit Philosophy

 Our goal is to find a shoe for your individual foot and fitness goals.
-It is important when finding the right shoe to keep in mind that everybody's foot is different and that everybody's running/walking gate cycle is different.
+It is important when finding the right shoe to keep in mind that everybody's foot is different and that everybody's running/walking gait cycle is different.
 We listen to your goals, interests, history and current footwear, and any aches and pains, and take them into consideration when finding the right shoe for you.

 The Basics...